 £105,000 (estimated)

-The five men are in for their fate with a werewolf, voodo, a vampire, creeping vine, and a disembodied hand.
+The passengers must confront their fates involving a werewolf, voodoo curses, a vampire, a menacing creeping vine, and even a relentless disembodied hand.

 ComedyHorror